Internship Youth Programs Instructor

 Minimum Age Requirement: 21

 The Youth Garden Project (YGP) is a non-profit organization in Moab, UT with the mission of cultivating healthy children, families, and community through educational programs and the profound act of connecting people with food from seed to table.

 •Each intern will play a role in the instruction and development of Summer Camp weeks.
-This includes, but is not limited to: creating experiential, fun, and educational activities related to each Summer Camp theme; submitting detailed lesson plans beforehand; sharing and coaching co-instructors in regards to your detailed plans; providing positive and constructive feedback to co-workers.
+This includes, but is not limited to: creating experiential, fun, and educational activities related to each Summer Camp theme; submitting detailed lesson plans beforehand—planning time will be provided in the spring; sharing and coaching co-instructors in regards to your activities; providing positive and constructive feedback to co-workers

-Educational Opportunities: • Gain experience teaching elementary-aged students • Build experience teaching hands-on science • Learn about how a garden can be used as a teaching tool • Build relationships with students, teachers, summer campers, and families • Write and implement creative lessons and activities that connect kids to the garden• Have opportunities to connect children with gardens, food, and community • Community event involvement • And more!
+• Gain experience teaching elementary-aged students • Build your teaching skill set by leading hands-on science lessons • Learn about how a garden can be used as a teaching tool • Make relationships with students, teachers, summer campers, and families • Write and implement creative lessons and activities • Have opportunities to connect children with gardens, food, and community • Community event/workshop involvement • And more!

 Skills Desired: applicants must be 21 or older.

 Interns must be responsible and reliable; work well independently and in a team setting; show enthusiasm, and have an interest in experiential education.
 Intern should be a problem solver who is flexible and able to improvise.
 Intern must have an open mind and willingness to be involved with the Youth Garden Project beyond its programs and work either in the garden or at special events.

 •Each intern will receive a stipend of $400/month.
 First and last month’s stipend will be pro-rated based on days worked.

 •YGP will provide housing.
 Rooms will be shared with 1-2 roommates.
 Interns may move in the weekend before the internship begins, and move out by the Monday following the close of the internship.
 Any extended stay beyond these times must be approved by the Associate Director.